george1410/smart-budgets-public-mirror/README.md

 # Smart Budgets

-Smart Budgets is a progressive web application that learns about the users' spending habits in order to offer them guidance for making better purchasing decisions.
+Smart Budgets is a progressive web application that learns about the users' spending habits in order to offer them guidance on making better purchasing decisions.

 This project is built by: